Sternum: Structure

 In its natural position, the sternum is angled obliquely, downward and forward.
 It is slightly convex in front and concave behind; broad above, shaped like a "T", becoming narrowed at the point where the manubrium joins the body, after which it again widens a little to below the middle of the body, and then narrows to its lower extremity.
-In adults the sternum is on average about 1.7 cm longer in the male than in the female.
+It is usually longer in the male than in the female.

 Manubrium

-The manubrium (Latin for 'handle') is the broad upper part of the sternum.
+The manubrium (Latin for 'handle') is the broad upper (superior) part of the sternum.
 It has a quadrangular shape, narrowing from the top, which gives it four borders.
 The suprasternal notch (jugular notch) is located in the middle at the upper broadest part of the manubrium.
 This notch can be felt between the two clavicles.
 On either side of this notch are the right and left clavicular notches.

-The manubrium joins with the body of the sternum, the clavicles and the cartilages of the first pair of ribs.
-The inferior border, oval and rough, is covered with a thin layer of cartilage for articulation with the body.
+The manubrium joins with the body of the sternum, the clavicles and the cartilages of the first 1.5 pairs of ribs.
+The joint between the manubrium and the body of the sternum (the manubriosternal joint) is the location of the sternal angle.
+Which is the angle between the manubrium and the sternum and can often be palpitated on surface of the body.

+The manubrium's inferior border is oval and rough, is covered with a thin layer of cartilage for articulation with the body.
 The lateral borders are each marked above by a depression for the first costal cartilage, and below by a small facet, which, with a similar facet on the upper angle of the body, forms a notch for the reception of the costal cartilage of the second rib.
 Between the depression for the first costal cartilage and the demi-facet for the second is a narrow, curved edge, which slopes from above downward towards the middle.
 Also, the superior sternopericardial ligament attaches the pericardium to the posterior side of the manubrium.